 Jean has been a NJ resident all her life and has resides in Hunterdon County.
 She loves the beach, cooking, gardening, and spending time with her family and friends.

-Currently Jerri is the Senior Director of Prevention resources, and Director of the Safe Communities Coalition in Somerset, collaborating and implementing strategies to reduce substance abuse.
+Currently Jerri is the Chief Operating Officer (COO) of Prevention resources, and Director of the Safe Communities Coalition in Somerset, collaborating and implementing strategies to reduce substance abuse.
 Jerri has a Bachelor of Science degree in Early Childhood/Elementary Education, from Kutztown University.

 Jerri was president of a family owned business for 25 years, before starting her career at Prevention Resources in 2008.
 In 2010 Jerri received her certification as a tobacco treatment specialist, which gave her the tools and techniques to coach and support tobacco users in their goal to recover from tobacco addiction.